Education and work for freelance designers

 The rest is just practice and practice, there is no secrets.

-To learn to ink you must master Photoshop tools, there is several choices depending on your resources: http://www.sosfactory.com/blog/how-to/digital-drawing-and-inking-compilation/
+To learn to ink you must master Photoshop tools, there is several choices depending on your resources: https://www.sosfactory.com/digital-illustration-course-beginners/

 And to color check this tutorial: http://www.smashingmagazine.com/2008/02/13/drunken-monkey-photoshop-tutorial/